 15 Easy Steps to Designing a Green Home

 This article is based on a workshop I created a few years ago.
-However, revisiting the topic and doing a go-green check can be helpful.
+However, revisiting the topic and doing an eco-friendly check can be helpful for designing your green home.

-People in older homes can find the greening of a home more of a challenge.
-There are some simple things we can do to make older homes eco-friendly.
+People in older homes may find greening their homes more challenging.
+However, there are some simple things we can do to make older homes eco-friendly.

-We can use the best materials and make changes to our lifestyle.
-Most importantly we can be environmentally aware.
+We can use the best materials and change our lifestyle.
+Most importantly, we can be environmentally aware.
 Interior decorating is not only about making things look good.

 It's about making wise choices by using green products if possible.